cu2/aldebaran/docs/how-does-it-work.md

 shutdown
 ```

-The assembler convert it into binary machine code and creates an executable file that Aldebaran can load and run.
+The assembler converts it into binary machine code and creates an executable file that Aldebaran can load and run.

 The executable has a header: